Keys

 In all cases above, the first token on the line is the key and the text after the separating space is the value.
 Because 42, -57, true, etc. are followed by content, they are parsed as word keys, not as typed values.

 A word key consumes all characters until whitespace or EOF, regardless of what those characters are.
-This means braces embedded within other characters are part of the key:
+After the first character, even quotes and # are part of the key:

-A key alone on a line with no value is a parse error:
+A key alone on a line is interpreted by looking at the following lines:

 lonely